norsk-gjeldsinformasjon/api-docs/docs/howto/recieve_quarterly_debt-reports.md

 </br>Make sure NoGI has received all the organization numbers which banks wants the data package on behalf of.
 * SSN list should be a text file with CSV format (comma-separated value) with all valid SSNs.

 ### Execution

-Workflow refers to steps shown in [High-level workflow] The steps below will be executed the first date in each yearly quarter//TODO HER SLAPP JEG
+Workflow refers to steps shown in [High-level workflow](#high-level-workflow) The steps below will be executed the first date in each yearly quarter

-* Once the service is triggered once in a quarter, NoGI will get the SSN list file from your server and will process it.
+* Once the service is triggered at the beginning of a fiscal quarter, NoGI will retrieve the SSN list file from your server and process it.
-* If the SSN list file has some errors, bank will receive a Failure report with same file name for e.g 920013015-468886022-3-2020-failure-report.txt
+* If the SSN list file has some errors, the bank will receive a Failure report with same file name for e.g 920013015-468886022-3-2020-failure-report.txt
   * Errors can for instance be SSN list not found/wrong name file found/expected organization number not found etc.
-* If the SSN list file received is valid, packaging service will begin creating a package which is gzip file.
+* If the SSN list file received is valid, our service will begin creating a package which is a gzip file.
 * A progress report will be delivered while our service works.
   * Progress report name format is also same as failure report: 920013015-468886022-3-2020-Progress-report.txt
   * Progress report consist of list of invalid SSNs, Duplicate SSNs for which the package will be created.
-* When the data package file has been generated it will be deliverd to the specified location over SFTP as a .gzip file.
+* When the data package file has been generated it will be delivered to the specified location over SFTP as a .gzip file.

 ## High-level workflow